 1. Helps you to prioritize

 There’s an old saying that I am certain you will know, which is “if a job is worth doing, it’s worth doing well.”
-I am not sure who said it, but it was probably Mark Twain or Aristotle. 😉
+I am not sure who said it, but I’m sure if you Google it, you’ll probably find claims that it was Mark Twain or Aristotle. 😉

 I’ve known of this saying since I was a kid and until recently, I only ever thought about it within the context of the way it is most commonly defined, which is, if you’re going to commit to something, go all in.